 GST/HST New Housing Rebate:

-You may be eligible to recover some of the GST or HST paid for a new or substantially renovated primary residence, if you meet certain criteria.
+If you meet specific criteria, you may be eligible to recover some of the GST or HST paid for a new or substantially renovated primary residence.

 To learn more, please read this Canada.ca article: GST/HST new housing rebate.